OfficeDev/office-js-docs-pr/docs/outlook/limits-for-activation-and-javascript-api-for-outlook-add-ins.md

 Aside from the preceding guidelines for activation rules, each of the Outlook hosts enforces certain limits in the JavaScript object model, as described in Table 4.

 **Table 4.
-Limits to get or set certain data using the JavaScript API for Office**
+Limits to get or set certain data using the Office JavaScript API**

 |Feature|Limit|Related API|Description|
 |:-----|:-----|:-----|:-----|